Georgi Pulevski: Ancestry, identification and legacy

 According to anthropological study, his surname is of Vlach origin, as is the case with several other surnames in Mijak territory, which contain the Vlach suffix -ul (present in Pulevci, Gugulevci, Tulevci, Gulovci, Čudulovci, etc.) This opens the possibility they are ancestors of Slavicized Vlachs, migrants from an Albanian settlement.
-It is possible that Pulevski's ancestors settled Galičnik from Pulaj, a small maritime village, near Velipojë, at the end of the 15th century, hence the surname Pulevski.

 Pulevski claimed that the Macedonians were descendants of the ancient Macedonians.
 This opinion was based on the claim that Philip II and Alexander III were of Slavic origin and thus this confirmed the ancient ancestry of the modern Macedonians.
 These views were criticised by the historian Konstantin Jireček as "foolish".
 Pulevski considered the Mijaks to be a subgroup of the Macedonians and identified as a "Mijak from Galičnik."
 Pulevski himself, besides as Macedonian, described himself as a "Serbian patriot" in 1874, and also after 1877 he espoused a mixed Macedono-Bulgarian identity as well.
 In the Jazitshnica, he viewed Macedonian identity as being a regional phenomenon, similar to Herzegovinians and Thracians.
 In his grammatical works, he included neologisms that were not included in modern Macedonian and opted for a phonological orthography, inspired by the work of Vuk Karadžić.

 Linguist Victor Friedman regards Pulevski as a "complex and modern personality that very well understood the complexities of ethnical-national and civilian-national affiliations in the multilingual and multicultural environment of Macedonia."
 His work Slavic Macedonian General History was published by the Macedonian Academy of Sciences and Arts in 2003.
 A monument of him was placed in the center of Skopje in 2011.
 In North Macedonia, he is celebrated as a contributor in the "National Rebirth".
-Despite Pulevski being an early adherent of Macedonism, because of his pro-Bulgarian military activity, in Bulgaria he is regarded as a Bulgarian.
+Despite Pulevski being an early adherent of Macedonism, in Bulgaria he is regarded as a Bulgarian.
 According to Tchavdar Marinov, of the Bulgarian Academy of Sciences, there are reasons to interpret the case of Pulevski as a lack of clear national identity by him, while his numerous self-identifications reveal the absence of a clear national identity among the Slavic portion of the population in the region of Macedonia.